software-students-spring2024/0-git-workflow-practice-TerryQtt/README.md

 ## Christina Borao (crb623) Reflections

 I do not play many video games, and because of this, I was unfamiliar with  Steam sensation Palworld.
 This article is interesting because it taught me what Palword is and opened my eyes to the issues that can arise when developing a video game, not only from a technical perspective but also from a business one.

+## Ahmet Ilten (ai2068) Reflections

+This was a very entertaining and interesting article to read.
+The main point I took away from it is the importance of gaining momentum.
+They started building first, and solved problems as they come, instead of coming up with a big plan and budget first.
+They got the momentum first, and improvised as they went along.
+I think this is a good way to go about life as well, if you go about planning and calculating everything beforehand, you might never actually get to start, or lose the opportunity.